legendu-net/blog/en/content/2013/10/pdftk-manipulate-pdf/pdftk-manipulate-pdf.md

 for possible tools.
 If you do have to stick with `pdftk`, below are concrete examples on how to use it.

+## Install pdftk on Ubuntu / Debian

+    wajig install pdftk-java

+## Examples of Using pdftk

 1. Fill in forms in an I-9 doc.